A Widower’s Journey In Faith, Love & Good Humor

 Loving wife, mother of 3 and 9 grandchildren, Marilyn Ann Collins was the love of my life for 53 years.
 Hollywood beautiful, independently wealthy, fashion icon, gardening aficionado and interior decorating genius, she was a college graduate, school teacher, accomplished pianist, gourmet cook, seamstress, champion tennis player, golf, tennis and bridge partner who did all of this and worked in my law office 2 days a week for 37 years while taking care of our 3 homes.
 She died June 7, 2011 at age 73 but is still with me as my guardian angel.

 Friederike Thibault is another beautiful and extraordinary woman.
 She grew up in Nazi Germany and emigrated to the U.S. at age 19.
-After raising 2 daughters, she created a 35 year career as a head makeup artist for the Estee Lauder Company at Marshall Fields’ State Street Store in Chicago (now Macy’s).
+After raising 2 daughters, she created a 35 year career as head makeup artist for the Estee Lauder Company at Marshall Fields’ State Street Store in Chicago (now Macy’s).
 “Friedel” brought joy back into my life even though her husband died just 3 weeks before Marilyn.
-She too is a tennis champion and plays passable games of golf, tennis and bridge.
+She too was a tennis champion and plays passable games of golf, tennis and bridge.
 Known and admired by her thousands of customers, friends and family, she is always “up” and ready to embark on any new adventure – especially this book.
 Romance, glamour and good humor have been her calling card these many years.